notrichardren/notrichardren/README.md

 - 👋 Hi, I’m Richard Ren.
 I'm interested in tech & policy related to artificial intelligence and climate change.
 - 💓 On the technical research side, I'm currently interested in values encoding and embedding complex moral nuance in AI systems via RLHF, robustness, and automated model evaluation.
 I've recently been working on a list of research proposals to improve safety in NLP systems.
-- 🌱 On the policy-relevant data analysis & software tools side, I'm quite interested in climate adaptation and using satellite data to proxy environmental or economic variables of interest.
+- 🌱 On the policy-relevant data analysis & software tools side, I'm very interested in climate adaptation and using satellite data to proxy environmental or economic variables of interest.
 - 📫 hi.richard.ren@gmail.com

 **Current projects:**